FabricMC/fabric-docs/develop/debugging.md

 ![A loaded value](/assets/develop/debugging/debug_06.png)

-The text input line above the currently loaded objects and values in the `Debug` window can be used for many different things.
-For example, you have access for the currently loaded objects, which allows you to use methods on them.
+You can use the input line in the `Debug` window for many different things, for example you can access currently loaded objects and use methods on them.
 This will add a new entry below, showing the requested data.

 ![Object analysis](/assets/develop/debugging/debug_07.png)